MicrosoftDocs/dynamics-365-fraud-protection/content/promocode-set-up-purchase-protection.md

 ## Using transaction data

 After you configure real-time API calls with Fraud Protection, transaction data automatically starts to flow into the system.
 This document shows how to use this historical data.
 It focuses on three areas:

--	**The diagnose experience**: Evaluate transaction data and generate reports that provide actionable risk insights into existing fraud patterns in your business.
-These reports can help you identify opportunities for improving your fraud protection capabilities.
-   > [!NOTE]
-   > The diagnose functionality might not be available in all countries or regions.
--	**The support tool**: Investigate the history of your customers' past transactions with your business.
--	**The graph explorer**: Learn about the connections between data, search for specific data points, and view the attributes of data points.

 ## Goals for this document